 Homemade Buttermilk Ranch DressingCourse: SaladsCuisine: AmericanDifficulty: Easy

 Skip the mystery ingredients and make this classic, creamy buttermilk ranch dressing at home!
+Perfect for your next crisp green salad or for dunking french fries and wings.

 1/3 – 1/2 cup sour cream (add more or less depending on desired thickness)